Creamy no-bake chocolate peanut butter truffles are made with just 5 wholesome ingredients, making them not just

 How to make chocolate peanut butter truffles

 It’s a truly easy recipe.
 No bake, no fuss.
 Scroll down to the recipe card for the full instructions.
 But the basics are so easy:

 Are they actually healthy?

 They are a dessert, and as such, they shouldn’t replace more nutritious foods in your diet.
-But as far as desserts go, I believe that they are a good choice.
-Cocoa is very healthy, butter is harmless for most healthy people, and peanut butter, though not paleo, isn’t such a bad choice.
-As long as you enjoy them in moderation, I think you’re making a good choice.
+But as far as desserts go, and as long as you enjoy them in moderation, I believe that they are a good choice.

 A low carb version

 The original version of these truffles is not low carb (although it’s not super high carb either).
 But you can replace the honey with a sticky low carb sweetener to keep the carb count down.

 More truffle recipes you might enjoy